dzfweb/dzfweb.github.com.source/src/source/_posts/NativeScript Course-Creating-a-New-Project-with-Angular-2.md

 ---
-title: 'NativeScript Course: Creating a New Project with Angular 2'
+title: "NativeScript Course: Creating a New Project with Angular 2"
 date: 2017-04-21 15:08:24
+category: Development
 tags:
   - courses
   - NativeScript
   - Angular+
   - Mobile
 ---

 Hey guys, I share with you a video lesson part of the NativeScript with Angular 2 course that I'm recording.